By the Creek, Opposite of a Meadow

 Photographed in Slovakia, 2020

-Through reconnecting with my roots and analysing my relationship with the native land that I left as a young woman, this projects searches for the traces of my memories and childhood scattered in the contemporary Slovak landscape.
-The photographs portray nostalgia for youth in Slovakia, its complex political and historical climate, with the focus on places and people that I have left behind when moving away.
-Moreover, it examines a trans-generational connection to our native environment, including understanding the remnants of socialism that continue to be present in countless locations across the country.
+Through reconnecting with my roots and analysing my relationship with the native land that I left as a young woman, this work's intention is to also search for the traces of my memories and childhood scattered in the contemporary Slovak landscape.
+Portraying a trans-generational connection to our native environment, understanding the remnants of socialism present in countless locations within Slovakia; the images revive youth-hoods experienced against the backdrop of two contradictory political systems - socialism and democracy.

 The place that hasn't changed